Morwenn/cpp-sort/README.md

 **cpp-sort** is a generic C++14 header-only sorting library.
 It revolves around one main generic sorting interface and provides several small tools to pick and/or design sorting algorithms.
-The main library's main function, `cppsort::sort`, is available with the following include:
+The library's main function, `cppsort::sort`, is available with the following include:

 ```cpp